-The preparation of the financial statements in compliance with RAP of the BSP, which differs from PFRSs in some respects, requires the Fund to make judgments and estimates that affect the reported amounts of assets, liabilities, income and expenses, and disclosures of contingent assets and contingent liabilities, if any.
+The preparation of the financial statements in compliance with RAP of the BSP, which differs from PFRSs in some respects, requires the Fund to make judgments and estimates that affect the reported amounts of assets, liabilities, income and expenses, and disclosures of contingent assets and contingent liabilities.
 Future events may occur which will cause the assumptions used in arriving at the estimates to change.
 The effects of any changes in estimates are reflected in the financial statements as they become reasonably determinable.

 Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-There were no significant judgments and estimates made by management in preparing the 2024 and 2023 financial statements.
+There are no significant judgments and estimates made by management in preparing 2024 financial statements.